xtaran/telegram-bot-send-to/README.md

 ----------

-The existence of these scripts and this git repository is by no means an encouragement to use Telegram.
+The existence of these scripts and this git repository is by no means an endorsement of or encouragement to use Telegram.
 It has been created to scratch the author's own itch and has been shared in true open source and free software spirit to allow others to scratch themselves if they happen to have the same itch. ;-)